ToaHartor/maisonneux/README.md

 - `core/` : Ingress, Identity provider
 - `apps/` : Mostly internet facing apps

+FluxCD reads the files in `clusters/{env}` then each describing a deployment stage points to a folder containing a Kustomization referencing the common .yaml files and eventual particularities.

 ## Issues

 Issues are not opened, as I'm not supposed to give support for the softwares/technologies I'm using.
 For that, please refer to their own repositories or forums.
 However, I'm open to any advice and discussion in the Discussion section.